top of page

 Legal Partnership

-• We partner with legal organizations to provide access to specialized, cost-free legal support services in Montreal.
+• We partner with legal organizations to provide access to specialized, cost-free legal support services.
 These organizations assist our participants with immigration or health related concerns

 • We also refer participants to organizations that can provide information and guidance related to HIV non-disclosure in Quebec and Canada